gitter-badger/javascript-3/whitespace/whitespace.md

 console.log('Good.');
 ```

-- Set off binary operators with one space, but not
+- Set off binary operators with one space, but not unary ones.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>